 When the varying opinions, negotiations, and ideals of individuals collide.
 Usually, resulting in disagreements.

 A thought leader or expert in an industry who can provide advice, training, or insights in their field of expertise.
 In particular, a consultant provides solutions and experiences while a coach teaches a coachee to learn the solutions and acquire the experience.

 Drivers are internal pressures that influence individuals to act in a certain way.

-Creating realistic SMART goals that are specific, measurable, attainable, relevant, and time-bound in relation to the set deadline.
+In short, creating realistic SMART goals that are specific, measurable, attainable, relevant, and time-bound in relation to the set deadline.

 Utilising that ‘gut feeling’ or what instincts dictate to help with decision making.
 The process is not rational but is quite important as it involves taking risks and trusting yourself.

 Continuous, long-term learning.
-It is an ongoing process, continuously taking in new material, understanding, and asks the learner to remain ever present and curious about the world around them.
+It is an ongoing process, continuously taking in new material, understanding, and asks the learner to remain ever-present and curious about the world around them.